Photo Permission Form found here.

 Bluegrass Workforce Development Area Successes

-Christy Campbell visited the Kentucky Career Center - Bluegrass in search of a better employment opportunity.
-She had a job at Doordash but needed something more suitable to bring in more income.
-She had a DUI and was having trouble finding suitable driving positions.
-A Talent Development Specialist assisted her with developing a resume and connected her with a
+A job seeker visited the Kentucky Career Center - Bluegrass in search of a better employment opportunity.
+They had a job at Doordash but needed something more suitable to bring in more income.
+A Talent Development Specialist assisted them with developing a resume and connected them with a non-driving employment opportunity that earned more money than they were previously making.

 Bluegrass Workforce Area INITIATIVE HIGHLIGHTS